 You can see they have pulled up an article for us but as you take a closer look, you’ll see that the problem is that it’s not unique enough.

 A much better option is to add an article manually.
-If you don’t know how, check out my advanced spinning tutorial to create well spun articles that are unique and makes absolute sense.
+If you don’t know how, check out my The Best Spinner tutorial to create well spun articles that are unique and makes absolute sense.